 Should you decide to go the natural route, you could start by using a strong smelling deterrent around your house.
 Pure peppermint oil drops placed on cotton balls can keep the mice at bay, as can moth balls.
 One of the most effective natural methods though, would be to get a cat!
 Some types of dogs, such as terriers, are also great at hunting mice.

-By now you might have decided that you are in over your head and getting rid of mice might be best left to the professionals.
+By now you might have decided that you are in over your head and instead of asking how to get rid of mice, you should being asking which exterminator to hire (because it all seems like this is something that might be best left to the professionals).
 That is always a good option, especially if you did not manage to get rid of the mice within a week or two.
 A professional mouse exterminator will be trained in how to outwit the mice, getting them out of hiding and most importantly, cleaning up all the mess for you.
 They should also do follow ups to ensure that you are completely pest free.

 Mouse-proof your Home